evnchw/evnchw.github.io/_quant/20240620_mfg/post.md

 # A brief refresher on mean field games

 While brushing up on mean field game theory ("MFG") I wanted to write a brief refresher to solidify the key ideas, even if only for myself.
-Hence in this blog post I aim to present the key formulation and ideas of MFG in a concise, informal and practical way.
+Hence in this blog post I aim to present the key formulation and ideas of MFG in a concise, informal and practical way, favoring intuition/readability over intense proofs.
+All feedback and corrections are welcome.

-In favor of accessibility there will be some imprecisions in this exposition: all feedback and corrections are welcome.

 The fundamental idea of MFG is to model (differential) game-theoretic equilibria where there are a very large number of agents.
 The key characteristic is that each agent optimizes decisions against the *distribution* of everyone else's decisions (the "mean field"), and where agents are identical to some degree.
 This allows one to obtain asymptotic equilibria by surmounting the usual combinatorial (agent-to-agent) complexity of differential game theory.
 Applications of include modeling traffic congestion, pedestrian foot traffic, financial markets, and more.